mneumegen/food/_posts/2017-04-20-matar-masala.md

     3. Take the mixture out of the pan and blend until smooth.

-    4. Heat another 1 Tbsp of coconut oil in a pan.
+    4. Heat another 1 tbsp of coconut oil in a pan.
 Add the spices and garlic.
     Cook on low for 3 minutes.

     5. Add the blended mixture and peas to the pan with a 1/4 cup of water.